pks2906/Progcast/README.md

 ### Data Preprocessing: Handling Missing Values

 Missing values are a common challenge in medical datasets.
-To address this issue, we employ interpolation techniques such as spline interpolation and nearest neighbour interpolation.
+To address this issue, we employ interpolation techniques such as spline interpolation and nearest neighbor interpolation.
 These techniques estimate missing values based on the available data, ensuring complete and consistent data for further analysis.

 ### Prognosis Prediction: Logistic Regression and Random Forest